 - Sekend Sun (cocktail bars and tasty dishes)

 - Marie’s (dive bar with fun outdoor space)

 - Astoria Bier and Cheese (perfect for a casual night out)

 I hope that you enjoyed my local’s guide to NYC!
 Have some other favorite tips and spots?
 Be sure to comment them below!

-Don’t forget to Pin this Local’s Guide to NYC for later!
+Don’t forget to Pin this Local’s 4 Days in New York City Itinerary for later!